Select Department

 This is probably the most crucial step in the whole process.
 Make yourself valuable to your scene or demographic.

-If you’re trying to break in to a scene, make yourself valuable to that scene before you expect to start playing shows.
+If you’re trying to break into a scene, make yourself valuable to that scene before you expect to start playing shows.

 There’s no one specific way to approach this.
 If nobody knows you are, you’re not going to get many gigs.
-Music is a community and cultural based activity.
+Music is a community and cultural-based activity.

 Get involved!